 We are also able to discuss payment amounts and dates where the payments have been made to you.

-You can request for Housing Benefit to be paid directly to you.
+You can request that Housing Benefit is paid directly to you.
 You will need to provide supporting documents when making your request and the name and address of your tenant.
-You can email us at firstname.lastname@example.org and provide the name of your bank, sort code and account number.
+You can email us at email@example.com and provide the name of your bank, sort code and account number.

 |Reason for request||Required supporting documents|

 Tenant is eight weeks in arrears - you can email us before it gets to the eight weeks, as we might be able to help

 Tenant is likely to have difficulty managing their money possibly due to having medical or dependency reasons or language difficulties

 We will make payments to you at our discretion on review of the circumstances given.

 You will need to arrange with the tenant how they will pay the outstanding arrears.